security-assignments/security-assignments.github.io/tutorials/intro-to-gcp.md

 *   Step 1 of 2: Agree to the terms
 *   Step 2 of 2: Choose "Account type" > "Individual".
 Complete the sign-up form.
 Provide a credit card.

-    <div class='alert alert-info'><strong>Why a credit card?</strong> If you are mindful, you shouldn't need more than the $300 in free credits you receive for signing
-    up for GCP.
-But Google still requires a credit card in order to activate your trial.</div>
+    <div class='alert alert-info'><strong>Why a credit card?</strong> Google still requires a credit card to make sure you are not a robot.
+Google will not autocharge your account unless you manually upgrade to a paid plan.</div>

 * Create a "project" which will house all of the material for this class.